tasks/docs/docs/subscribe.md

 Tasks is [free and open-source software](https://en.wikipedia.org/wiki/Free_and_open-source_software) and does not collect or sell your personal information.
-In order to support development some features require an annual subscription.
+In order to support development some features require an annual subscription

 * **You choose your subscription price!** Pay as little as $1 per year.
 All subscribers receive the same benefits